If a Lease Contained Terms of "Utilities Included" Can the Landlord Later Limit or Restrict the Use of Utilities?

 When a landlord and tenant enter into a lease, being a tenancy agreement, and the terms of the lease, whether written terms or implied terms, provide the tenant with the use of certain utilities or access to certain amenities, the landlord is legally unable to impose a change to that use or access.

-The common principles of contract law, the statutory law being the Residential Tenancies Act, 2006, S.O.
-2006, Chapter 17, as well as many previous decisions of the Landlord Tenant Board forbid a landlord from interfering in the use of utilities, such as heat, hydro, and water, as well as interfering in the use of amenities, such as parking, laundry, air-conditioning, among other things., after the lease terms are set.
+Principles within contract law as well as prescribed statutory law conditions within the Residential Tenancies Act, 2006, S.O.
+2006, Chapter 17 and various case law decisions of the Landlord Tenant Board forbid a landlord from interfering in the use of utilities, such as heat, hydro, and water, as well as interfering in the use of amenities, such as parking, laundry, air-conditioning, among other things, after the lease terms are set.
 Specifically, the Residential Tenancies Act, 2006, states:

 Landlord’s responsibility re services